 - Chemical – Chemicals, including plastics, are part of our everyday lives.
-We need them for phone, computer, and TV housings, doorbells, paints, and much more.
+We need them for phones, computers, TV housings, doorbells, paints, and much more.

-- Pharmaceutical – We all need over-the-counter and prescription medications.
+- Pharmaceuticals – We all need over-the-counter and prescription medications.

 - Pulp and Paper – Wood pulp is used for mulch, textiles, printer paper, notebooks, labels, cardboard, envelopes, and boxes.